 By 1889 the Academy had sold most of its real estate holdings, but Dunlap’s population peaked in 1890 with 408 residents.
-In the next decade, the black population declined by over 50% and the academy closed its doors in the early 1890s.
-The Academy building then sat vacant until 1895, when Dunlap businessman Alfred Parrish purchased the neat two-story frame structure and moved it several blocks to Commercial Street, where it served as his family’s residence for several decades.
+The black population declined by over 50% in the next decade, and the academy closed its doors in the early 1890s.
+The Academy building then sat vacant until 1895, when Dunlap businessman Alfred Parrish purchased the neat two-story frame structure and moved it several blocks to Commercial Street.
+It served as his family’s residence for several decades.
 However, after Parrish’s death, it was left vacant, and eventually, it burned to the ground.

 In the early years of the 20th century, Dunlap experienced a building boom.
 A large attractive stone city hall was built on Main Street, and two new brick schools — a grade school and a four-year high school replaced a burned-out old stone school.
 A department store, grocery store, a Farmers Union Co-op, drug store, an opera house, a funeral parlor, restaurants, a blacksmith shop, a car dealership, two filling stations, two banks, a livery barn, a mercantile company, and a hotel for visitors arriving at the Missouri–Kansas–Texas Railway (KATY) Depot all provided the usual services of a small town.

 By 1910, the population of the small town was about 333 and its location on the Neosho River, in the midst of rich agricultural land, had made the community an important shipping point for portions of Morris, Chase, and Lyon Counties.
 By this time, the town boasted a blacksmith shop, hardware store, grocery store, ice cream parlor, flour mill, a butter and cheese factory, restaurant, the Guarantee State Bank, a hotel, and Baptist, Congregational, and Methodist churches.